PLI Give

 Nebuchadnezzar stated the obvious: I’ve got the world by the tail.
 (But it was a short-sighted assessment that led to his demise.)

-Here’s my attempt at stating the obvious about discipleship in today’s churches.
+Here’s my attempt at stating the obvious about discipleship in today’s churches:

 Most churches settle for gathering people around something, lacking a compelling vision of discipleship to reach a lost world.
 They settle for a combination of gathering people attracted by: